Mapping the Ocean Floor: Interviewing at the Right Resolution

 Here’s the paradox at the heart of every interview process: the more you try to cover, the less you actually learn.

-The alternative is uncomfortable but more honest.
+Interviewing is a noisy prediction problem : each assessment is a low-fidelity measurement, and adding more low-resolution measurements doesn’t reduce the noise.
 You have to choose which parts of the ocean floor matter most for this role, on this team, at this moment, and accept that other areas will stay in low resolution.

 Start With What You’re Actually Looking For

 A senior engineer joining a team that’s rewriting a core service needs different signal than one joining a steady-state team.
-A tech lead role might demand high resolution on how someone handles ambiguity and influences without authority, and only surface-level confirmation that they can write decent code.
+A staff role might demand high resolution on how someone handles ambiguity and influences without authority, and only surface-level confirmation that they can write decent code.
 A management role might have different priorities entirely.

 Choosing Where to Point the Beam